dangarmat/dangarmat.github.io/_posts/2018-02-17-CSP2018-Fri-Additional.md

 * [Additional Sessions I Wish I'd Attended](https://dgarmat.github.io/CSP2018-Sat-Additional/)

-## Sessions I wish I'd Attended, Slides Reviewed in Retrospect
+## Sessions I Wish I'd Attended, Slides Reviewed in Retrospect

 ### What Does It Take for an Organization to Make Difficult Information-Based Decisions?
 Using the Oregon Department of Forestry’s RipStream Project as a Case Study *[Jeremy Groom](http://www.groomanalytics.com/who-we-are.html), Groom Analytics*